internet4000/radio4000-player/README.md

   ]
 }

-// Get access to the Vue component behind the web component to access methods. var player = document.querySelector('radio4000-player') var vue = player.__vue_custom_element__.$children[0]
+// Get access to the Vue component behind the web component to access methods,

-// Update player with our new playlist. vue.updatePlaylist(playlist)
+// and update player with our new playlist. var player = document.querySelector('radio4000-player') var vue = player.getVueInstance()
+vue.updatePlaylist(playlist)
 ```